robbfitzsimmons/fever-heroku/README.md

 This was actually sort of a bitch to set up, so for others looking to jump from Google Reader, here's how I got it working.
 Documenting for others as well as for myself if I ever need to move/redeploy.

-1. Step one is, really decide if you wanna buy this.
-This is like thirteen steps for a freakin' RSS reader.
+1. Step one is, really decide if you wanna do this.
+This is like fourteen steps and $30 for a freakin' RSS reader.

 2. Initialize a Heroku app (http://heroku.com).